 Restart: QUICK restart, except goalie gets 5 seconds when he has legitimately chased a shot.
 When there is a served time penalty, restart after foul is signaled to scorers table and ball is set.

-Dive rule: NCAA dive rule is NOT USED.
+Dive rule: NCAA dive rule is USED.
 Our rule is simple: a goal is disallowed only when an offensive player is in the crease BEFORE the ball crosses the goal line.

 Long sticks: Unlimited Long Sticks

 Equipment: Gloves, arm pads, shoulder pads, sport cup and mouthpieces.